Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 ## Details

-The demo intends to show a reference pattern for using Lightstreamer Unity Client Library, available in *Lightstreamer Server Version 7.0 or greater* from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), in a Unity 3d project in order to add sources of real-time information to which game objects in a scene can react.
+The demo intends to show a reference pattern for using <b>.Net Standard Client API</b> for Lightstreamer in a Unity 3d project in order to add sources of real-time information to which game objects in a scene can react.
 Specifically, the demo includes two `cube` 3D ojects that change their size and color according to the real-time information received through the StockList Data Adapter, the same of the [StockList demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript).
 In addition a `3D Text` object acts as very very simple chat based on the [Round-Trip demo](https://github.com/Lightstreamer/Lightstreamer-example-RoundTrip-client-javascript).